AustEcon/bitsv/docs/source/guide/transactions.rst

 satoshi in the transaction.
 How this works is whatever is left over you send back to yourself as change.

-By default Bit will send any change to the same address you sent from.
+By default Bitcash will send any change to the same address you sent from.
 You can specify where leftover funds go like this:

 .. code-block:: python